An automated machine learning framework to optimize radiomics model construction validated on twelve clinical applications: Results

-In terms of mean AUC [95\% CI] on the test set, the radiomics baseline ({\toolbox PyRadiomics} + LASSO + logistic regression) performed substantially worse than the {\toolbox{WORC}} algorithm in four datasets (Lipo: 0.65 [0.51-0.78], Desmoid: 0.74 [0.67-0.81], GIST: 0.65 [0.57-0.74], CRLM: 0.58 [0.47-0.70]).
-On the Liver (0.81 [0.72-0.90]) and Melanoma (0.53 [0.43-0.64]) datasets, the performance was similar.
+As seen in \autoref{fig: errorplot_AUC_test}, in terms of mean test AUC, the radiomics baseline ({\toolbox PyRadiomics} + LASSO + logistic regression) performed worse than the {\toolbox{WORC}} algorithm both when using random search and {\toolbox SMAC} in five datasets (Lipo: 0.62, Desmoid: 0.73, Liver: 0.72, GIST: 0.64, CRLM: 0.57).
+On the Melanoma (0.52) dataset, where no method performed well, the performance was slightly better.
+Additionally, while both random search and {\toolbox SMAC} substantially benefited from ensembling, the radiomics baseline performance remained similar.
+Hence, the {\toolbox{WORC}} algorithm substantially outperformed the radiomics baseline.